LanDinh/khaleesi-ninja/documentation/scripts.md

 Note that in order for requests to reach the environment, the appropriate entries might need to be manually added to `/etc/hosts`.

+### `refresh_tls_certificate.sh`

+This can be used to refresh the TLS certificate.
+The contact email address has to be set as environment variable (`KHALEESI_EMAIL`).
+It will be put into the folder `letsencrypt` - note that this folder is listed in `.gitignore` so as not to leak any private keys.

 ## `development` folder

 ### `test.sh [INTERACTIVE | (GATE SERVICE)]`